 Introduces ancient Greek (both classical and koine), including the reading of simple prose.
-Same as RLST 111.
+Same as REL 111.

 May be repeated.

-Introduction to Epic Greek; readings of Homer.
+Advanced level readings in Ancient Greek literature.
 3 undergraduate hours.
-2 graduate hours.
+4 graduate hours.
+May be repeated if topics vary.
 Prerequisite: GRK 202 or equivalent.

 Practice in the writing of Greek prose.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: GRK 201 or equivalent.

 Readings in authors or special topics chosen by the instructor from the entire extant literature in Greek.
 3 undergraduate hours.
-3 or 4 graduate hours.
-May be repeated.
+4 graduate hours.
+May be repeated in separate terms, if topics vary.
 Prerequisite: GRK 401 or equivalent.

 Thesis and honors.
 Open to candidates for distinction in Greek.
 2 to 4 undergraduate hours.
 No graduate credit.
 Prerequisite: Senior standing and consent of Classics Honors Program.